top of page

 The Desoto Grill is a restaurant in Kalispell, MT that serves smoked meats, sandwiches, salads, soups and desserts at very reasonable prices.
 They specialize in BBQ and ours was mouthwatering.
 Service above and beyond, the staff and owner are super friendly.

 The only downside is be prepared for about a 45 minute wait for a table but you can have a drink at the bar or out on the patio while you wait.
+(It's a popular restaurant)

-227 1st St W, Kalispell, MT Hours: 11 am to 9 pm Tuesday-Friday.
+Hours: 11 am to 9 pm Tuesday-Friday.
 Closed Saturday, Sunday, Monday.

 Once you leave Kalispell you'll be in the Middle of Nowhere, Montana where dining, shopping, accommodations become sparse.
 It can be confusing because Glacier Park is spread out over such a big territory.
-So I took a map of the dining locations and added the park entrances so you have some idea of where you are.
+So I took an NPS map of the dining locations and added the park entrances so you have some idea of where you are.
 I'll repeat posting this map so you don't have to keep scrolling back to figure out where you are.

 Kalispell where you are right now is approximately 32 miles from the west entrance of Glacier Park, the Apgar/west Glacier area of the park.
 The park is basically divided into two sections - west and east.
 So from Kalispell you want to drive to the west entrance (bottom of the map above) and enter Glacier Park from that entrance.
 The drive should take you around 45 minutes, depending on traffic conditions.

-Drive to West Glacier Park entrance.
 Stop by the Glacier National Park Visitor Center for maps and information.

 We're going to start exploring west Glacier National Park a little differently this time with a self guided bike tour.